aberhanm/readme/Cable Plugin.md

 <a name="method.addNewFrequency"></a>
 ## *addNewFrequency <sup>method</sup>*

-Add new frequency to cable Frequency list
+Add new frequency to  Frequency list

 ### Parameters